adrazen/cs140e-final-project/labs/12-vm/README.md

 ----------------------------------------------------------------------
 ## Part 0: define the first_level_descriptor structure.

 This is a bit basic, but it's good practice.
-You'll need to finish the `struct first_level_descriptor` in file `armv6-vm.h` based on the PTE layout given on B4-27 (screenshot below):
+This will begin the setup for setting up the entries in the file entry table.
+You'll need to finish the`struct first_level_descriptor` in file `armv6-vm.h` based on the PTE layout given on B4-27 (screenshot below):

   - We've defined fields for the section base address, `nG`, `S`,